study-withme/ai-website-studywithme/README.md

 3. Adomavicius, G., & Tuzhilin, A. (2005).
 Toward the next generation of recommender systems: A survey of the state-of-the-art and possible extensions. *IEEE Transactions on Knowledge and Data Engineering*, 17(6), 734–749.
 4. Lops, P., De Gemmis, M., & Semeraro, G. (2011).
 Content-based recommender systems: State of the art and trends.
 In *Recommender Systems Handbook* (pp. 73–105).
 Springer.
 5. Ding, Y., & Li, X. (2005).
 Time weight collaborative filtering. *Proceedings of the 14th ACM International Conference on Information and Knowledge Management (CIKM)*, 485–492.
+6. Mihalcea, R., & Tarau, P. (2004).
+TextRank: Bringing order into text. *Proceedings of the 2004 Conference on Empirical Methods in Natural Language Processing (EMNLP)*, 404–411.
-6. Nenkova, A., & McKeown, K. (2012).
+7. Nenkova, A., & McKeown, K. (2012).
 A survey of text summarization techniques.
 In *Mining Text Data* (pp. 43–76).
 Springer.
-7. Salton, G., & Buckley, C. (1988).
+8. Salton, G., & Buckley, C. (1988).
 Term-weighting approaches in automatic text retrieval. *Information Processing & Management*, 24(5), 513–523.
+9. Page, L., Brin, S., Motwani, R., & Winograd, T. (1999).
+The PageRank citation ranking: Bringing order to the web. *Stanford InfoLab Technical Report*.

 ### 기술 문서 및 가이드